National Children's Orchestra of Great Britain

 The National Children's Orchestras of Great Britain, more commonly known as NCO, is a registered charity, and the UK’s leading orchestra for children, recognised for its rigorous auditions and national performances by children aged 8 to 14.
 It is the only national level organisation that caters for orchestral players of this age group in the UK.
 The organisation comprises three age-banded national orchestras and four project orchestras.
 Entry to these orchestras is by audition.
-In 2024, 1050 young musicians applied for National and Projects Orchestras with 318 receiving spots in one of the National Orchestras, with additional 347 musicians gaining a place in one of the Projects Orchestras.
-Furthermore, there is a non-auditioned Horizons programme that engages with 4-16 year olds and provides them with free, open music opportunities.
+In 2025, 1,068 young musicians applied for Orchestral Weeks (formerly known as National Orchestras) and Orchestral Weekends (formerly known as Project Orchestras) with 319 receiving spots in one of the Orchestral Weeks, with an additional 345 musicians gaining a place in one of the Orchestral Weekends.
+Furthermore, there is a non-auditioned Orchestral Days programme (formerly known as the Horizons Programme) that engages with 4-16 year olds and provides them with free, open music opportunities.
 NCO offers a life-changing experience to talented young musicians across the country.
+2,240 children engaged with NCO activities in 2025, a 37% increase compared with 2024.

-The History of NCO
+The history of NCO

 The NCO was founded in 1978 by Vivienne Price MBE.
 Price, a violin teacher, had set up a number of local orchestras for children in Surrey but was acutely aware of the lack of national opportunities for younger musicians.
 The National Youth Orchestra of Great Britain had existed since 1948 and there were many regional youth orchestras which catered for teenagers, but younger children struggled to fit in socially and so Price established the NCO.

-The National Orchestras
+Orchestral Weeks

 There are three age-banded auditioned national orchestras: